 However, WordPress still makes up the lion’s share of these percentages, at about 15% for the top 10,000 websites and 23% of the top 100,000 websites.
 So who says that WordPress is a popular CMS only with small blogs?
 Clearly, big websites love it too.

-3x increase in WordPress usage over the past 10 years
+WordPress Popularity usage has increased 3x over the past 10 years

 WordPress usage has steadily increased over the last 10 years.
 WordPress had a mere 13.1% usage on 1 January 2011 - though, admittedly, any other CMS would kill to have that amount of usage.
 Within a decade, however, WordPress usage subsequently tripled to 39.5% on 1 January 2021.